 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.19 is applicable to Fortran.
 Fortran has separate declaration and use of variables and does not require that all variables declared be used, so this vulnerability applies.

-6.19.2 Guidance to language users
+6.19.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.19.5
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.19.5

 6.20 Identifier name reuse [YOW]